While moving through different phases of your marriage, certain conflicts and other issues may arise between you and your partner.

 Marriage therapy can help you communicate more effectively during these times, overcome your differences, and prevent future unhealthy disputes from arising in your marriage.

-In this article, we’ve looked at two platforms that can connect you with a qualified, experienced marriage counselor.
+In this article, we’ve looked at six platforms that can connect you with a qualified, experienced marriage counselor.

 Marriage counselors near me

 In this section, we’ve reviewed six different services that can help you find a professional marriage counselor, near you or online.

 |Quick match with the right couples therapist for you

 |$65 to $90 per week (billed every 4 weeks)